helloaditya04/ML_CSE-35_23053793/15. Working-with-CSV File/README.md

 - [X]  The CSV file format is a popular format supported by many machine learning frameworks.
 The format is variously refers to "comma-separated values" or "character-separated values".<br>
 - [X]  A CSV file stores tabular data ( numbers and text ) in plain text format.
 A CSV file consists of any number of records, separated by line breaks of some kind.
 Each record consists of fields, separated by a literal comma.
 In some regions, the separator might be a semi-colon.<br>
-- [X] Typically,all records have an identical number of fields, and missing values are represented as null or empty strings.<br>
+- [X] Typically,all records have an identical number of fields, and missing values are represented as null or empty strings.<br><br>

->
->
->For detailed CSV file parameters in python checkout at : https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html
+- [X] For detailed CSV file parameters in python checkout at : https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html<br>